 - 4.1.
 In order to Progress to the next level: - 4.1.1.
 In Theology, Theology and Creative Musicianship, Theology and Music and Theology and Worship Studies a student must reach the pass mark of 40 in all modules (totalling 120 credits/level) except that fail marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
 All modules or module elements not passed, or not submitted, at first attempt may be re-assessed once only (see 4.4). - 4.1.2.
 In Theology and Counselling, a student must reach the pass mark of 40 in all modules (totalling 120 credits/level), except that fail marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
 However, it is not possible to compensate failure in any of the counselling modules which must be passed in order to proceed to the next level.
 All modules or module elements not passed, or not submitted, at first attempt may be re-assessed once only (see 4.4). - 4.2.
 The Assessment Board may require students who have not met the requirements to progress to the next level after re-assessment (and compensation where this applies): - (a) to withdraw from the programme; - (b) to re-register in failed modules (after re-assessment) totalling a maximum of 60 credits (including any modules with marks of 35-39; - (c) to substitute another module(s) for the failed module(s) modules (after re-assessment) up to a maximum of 20 credits of substitution; - (d) to progress to the next level, with reassessment credits to a value of 10 credits.
-If circumstances are deemed exceptional by the Assessment Board and if there are documented extenuating circumstances, a student may be allowed to progress to the next level with reassessment credits up to a maximum of 20 credits. - (e) in highly exceptional circumstances and with documented extenuating circumstances, to repeat the whole of a Level (once only). - 4.3.
-If the Assessment Board has documented evidence that then the Board has the right to refuse assessment, reassessment, re-enrolment on a level, in accordance with the School's Attendance and Fitness to study policy.
+If circumstances are deemed exceptional by the Assessment Board and if there are documented extenuating circumstances, a student may be allowed to progress to the next level with reassessment credits up to a maximum of 20 credits.
+In addition, if circumstances are deemed exceptional, a full-time student who has passed at least 80 credits/level may be allowed to progress to the next level on the condition that their mode of study changes to part-time. - (e) in highly exceptional circumstances and with documented extenuating circumstances, to repeat the whole of a Level (once only). - 4.3.
+If the Assessment Board has documented evidence that - (a) a student's work, attendance or engagement has been unsatisfactory, and - (b) the student has been formally warned of the unsatisfactory work, attendance or engagement but has not shown significant improvement acceptable to the Board, then the Board has the right to refuse assessment, re-enrolment on a level, in accordance with the School's Attendance and Fitness to study policy.